mariadb-corporation/mdbci/docs/cli_help.md

 check\_relevance Check for relevance of network\_config file.

+clean-unused-resources Destroy additional cloud resources that are lost or unused.

 configure Creates configuration file for MDBCI

 create_user Creates a new user on the VM.